itsfajarbudi/itsmefajarbudi/README.md

 ---

-💡 *“Simplicity is the ultimate sophistication.”* - Leonardo da Vinci
+💡 *“The best way to predict the future is to invent it.”* - Alan Kay